Korean, Edit

 ② Monocotyledonous Plants

-○ Mainly from endosperm
+○ Seeds primarily develop from the endosperm

 ○ Embryo Development